bradkillins/serverSharedWorkspace/README.md

 Owners

+- Can view all workspaces that have been listed
 - Can view their own properties/workspaces
 - Can create new properties/workspaces
 - Can edit or delete their own properties/workspaces

 Coworkers

-- Can view a table of available workspaces that have been marked listed.
+- Can view all workspaces that have been listed
-- Can sort or filter by any column in the table.
+- Can sort or filter by various options
-- Can view owner details for any workspace in table.
+- Can view owner details for any listed workspace

 The following logins can be used for testing: